Research Into Mucus

 What Research Is Being Conducted?

-To advance the development of new treatments, scientists are studying how mucus is secreted normally to identify how to restore its proper consistency and germ-fighting qualities in people with CF. They are researching the following:
+To advance the development of new treatments, scientists are studying how to restore proper consistency to mucus, enabling its transport out of the lung and facilitating an environment conducive to fighting germs in the airway.

 What Treatments Are Being Developed?